mtodosovska/Analysis-of-Terrorist-Attacks/README.md

 ![Number of attacks by ISIL per year](images/ISILattacksPerYear.png)

- As we can see from the graphs, it is clear that ISIL and Al-Qaida have been active in different periods...
+As we can see from the graphs, Al-Qaida and Boko-Haram have had a smilar number of attack per yer during the years when they hae been active.
+However, the Taliban and ISIL have had more attacks per year, and in both cases this number has been growing.
+We can conclude that the only reason that ISIL has fewer attacks than the Taliban is because they have been active only the past few years.

 A lot of the attacks that have happened lately seem to be suicide attacs, we wondered whether suicide attacks had a better success rate than non-suicide attacks.
 However, after we calculated the probabilities, we determined that the dependence is minimal, with non-suicide attacks being more successeful.

 The specific definition of our goals can be found in the `osnutek.md` file.
 More detailed analysis about the topic and mid results needed to obtain the above results can be found in `Appendix.md` file.